Jolak5/kanban-copy/todo-list/exercises/exercise_to_do_list_secure_deploy.md

 - Commit and push all your work into the project's GitHub repository.
 - If you worked with branches, make sure you merge all your work into the main branch.
-- Deploy your website using GitHub Pages (you are already familiar with this process) but this time pay attention to the extra step that will **ensure that your app uses HTTPS protocol**:
+- Deploy your website using GitHub Pages (you are already familiar with this process), but this time pay attention to the extra step that will **ensure that your app uses HTTPS protocol**:
      - Scroll to the bottom of the **Pages** page and make sure the *"Enforce HTTPS"*  checkbox is selected.
 - Confirm the deployment.
 Your application will be live in few minutes.
 On the top of the **Pages** page you will find your project's URL.
-- Make sure taht your app URL uses SSL.
+- Make sure that your app URL uses SSL.
 - Update the README of your repository to include a link to the online version.

 ### Submit your exercise